cmp-202/ssh2shell/README.md

 There are two ways to add event handlers:

-1. Add handller functions to the host object (See Requirments) these event handlers will only be run for that host.
+1. Add handller functions to the host object (See requirments at start of readme).
+ * These event handlers will only be run for that host config.
+ * They are not bound to the class instance so can't use `this` keyword or `this.emit()`.
+ * It is possible to run the sshObj.msg.send function directly if the sshObj is passed into the event as a parameter.
- * Connect, ready and close are not available for definition in the hosts object
+ * Connect, ready and close are not available for definition in the hosts object.

 2. Add handlers to the class instance which will be run every time the event is triggered for all hosts.
+ * Emit can be run using `this.emit('eventName', parameters)`
  * The default event handlers of the class will call the host object event handler functions if they are defined.

 **Note:** any event handlers you add to the class instance are run as well as any other event handlers defined for the same event.